alexislindsay/moon-ui-divination-portal/README.md

 ## Usage

-Click **Reveal 3 Cards** to shuffle the deck and display the first card.
-Use **Reveal Next Card** to show each remaining card in order.
-When all three cards are shown you can draw another set.
+Choose **Reveal 3 Cards** for a traditional past‑present‑future spread or **Unlimited Clarity** to pull cards one after another.
+Use **Reveal Next Card** to continue drawing until satisfied.
+In unlimited mode you can return to the choice screen any time via **Back to Central Scroll**.

 ## Project Structure